hawkinsw/CS5138/Assignment2/Scooby.md

     11e9: 0f b6 00              movzx  eax,BYTE PTR [rax]
 ```

 Now, move the byte *at the address* `rax` into `eax` and zero sign extend the 1 byte value so that it fills 4 bytes without changing its meaning.
 What could possibly be going on here?
-We can infer that the calculated value of `rax` is some type of a pointer to some byte in memory.
-It stands to reason that we are loading the byte *at that address* in to eax.
+We can infer that the calculated value of `rax` is some type of a pointer to a byte in memory.
+It stands to reason that we are loading the byte *at that address* into `eax`.
 The bottom line is that `rax` (before it is overwritten by this `movz`) is a pointer!
-We might get the above instruction generated by C code that looks like:
+We might get the above instruction generated by a compiler that sees (pun intended) C code that looks like:

 ```
 char temp_byte = *address;